 We think this is one of the sharpest knives we’ve ever had our hands on.
 True story.

 Every knife in this line has an angle cut tip like a Bunka or Kiritsuke, so they have plenty of attitude and a pretty flat cutting-edge.
-The slanted end is where it gets the name “Kotetsu”.
+The slanted end is where it gets the name “Koutetsu”.
 This was the name of the first iron clad destroyer in the Japanese naval fleet.
-The Kotetsu, built 1864, had a slanted bow designed for ramming other ships.
+The Koutetsu, built 1864, had a slanted bow designed for ramming other ships.
 These knives look like a ship, but don’t feel like one.
 These are light and thin and fine; they could be the official knives of the F1.
 The finish is unique too: it has a very fine texture so it slips through food super easy.

 SRS13 is a high-tech powdered stainless steel.
 This means in combines the crazy edge-retention and sharpness of the hardest carbon steels available, with the benefits of stainless steel.
 This steel type is for folks who want high-performance but would prefer not to cope with the possibility of rust.
 Or for those who simply want to best.